VictorHoffmann1/Traffic-Management-Smart-Cities/README.md

 ## In this repository you'll find:

-* A data folder, which includes the input video, the output video from the model and the pretrained weights for YOLO.
+* A shell script, which allows you to download the input video and the pretrained weights for YOLO.
 * A python script that will generate the output video
 * A requirements text file that lists all the different versions from installed libraries.